clingen-data-model/gpm/documentation/Members/GPM-517-Retire-Person-and-All-Groups.md

 - On confirm, UI calls `POST /api/people/{uuid}/retire` and shows a success alert:
   "**Retired from N group(s).**".
 - All active memberships for that person have `end_date` set.
+  - **Meeting Notes - 10/24/2025:**
+We decided to continue using hard delete for the `User` data, but keep the `Person` data.
+In the future, if the same `User` return, we can create a new user and link it to the existing `Person` record via the `user_id` field in the `people` table.
-- If "Disable Login" was chosen, the system soft delete the `user` of that `Person`.
+- If "Disable Login" was chosen, the system hard delete the `user` of that `Person`.

 - Action logs warnings for any membership failures but continues the loop (partial progress).

 ---